 “If we get it wrong – be sure we will make it right” Debbie

-Firstly, I would like to thank you for visiting the new site and hope you like it.
-Launched in the first part of 2016 (although we are still working on getting it just right), it is a lot more customer friendly than our original Swanky Pins Fashion Hosiery site which is now 4 years old, with a more advanced search facility, colour filtering, wishlist, languages and customer reward points for purchases, referrals and reviews.
+Firstly, I would like to thank you for visiting the Swanky Pins Website and hope you like it.
+Launched in the first part of 2016, it is a lot more customer friendly than our original Swanky Pins Fashion Hosiery site which was launched in 2012, with a more advanced search facility, colour filtering, wishlist, languages and customer reward points for purchases, referrals and reviews.

 My passion is the 1950’s.
 I grew up listening to my father’s old Bill Haley and Buddy Holly records but turned to the punk scene when it first began as it was new, exciting and the dress code infuriated my parents (which as a teenager seemed ‘cool’) – to the extent they used to drive me to the station just so the neighbours didn’t see me and my friends going out.
 All our clothes came from ‘Let it Rock’ / Sex in the Kings Road and were pretty weird to the unitiated I guess.

 One day when I was 17 my brother came home with a record by The Flying Saucers called ‘Planet of the Drapes’ which I listened to over and over again – it was a turning point for me and from then on I was hooked on Rock n Roll and all things ’50’s.